![]() |

 Limited Company Formation

-If you are considering setting up a company but you're not ready to go ahead, you can always set up a dormant limited company and protect the name for future use.
+If you are considering setting up a company but you’re not ready to go ahead, you can always set up a company and keep it dormant.
+In this way, you safeguard the name but only have minimal administrative duties to fulfil each year if you’re not trading.

 Finally, if you decide that your initial choice of company name wasn't good - you can always change it by passing a company resolution and submitting Form NM01 to Companies House.